Emmotes/ic_spoilers/docs/thellora.md

 **Ultimate Attack: The Light of Mount Tura**
 > Thellora charges through the enemies dealing 1 massive hit to enemies in a wide path, and then increases the damage of all champions for a short while.
 > Cooldown: 10s (Cap 2.5s)

+<span style="font-size:1.2em;">ⓘ</span> *Note: Very short ultimate cooldowns are almost always for testing purposes and are likely to be increased later.*
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>